JGRennison/OpenTTD-patches/README.md

 7. Town limits zoning - allows to see where town limits are (different from the authority).

+8. Methods for infrastructure sharing to be used by AI.

+9. Setting to enable AI to share their depots for buying/renewing vehicles.

 ## JGR's Patchpack version 0.53.1

 This is a collection of patches applied to [OpenTTD](http://www.openttd.org/)